Bangar, La Union: Education

+The Bangar Schools District Office governs all educational institutions within the municipality.
+It oversees the management and operations of all private and public elementary and high schools.

 The town has 16 public elementary schools, two national high schools, a private school (offering complete pre-elementary, elementary, and high school education), one specialized high school, one technical-vocational school, and one tertiary school.